 Any MAV, body-worn and other known video or audio recordings of an incident should not be publicly released during an ongoing investigation without consulting the prosecuting attorney or County Counsel's Office, as appropriate.

-305.10 DEBRIEFING
+304.10 DEBRIEFING

-Following an officer-involved shooting or death, the Marin County District Attorney Bureau of Investigations should conduct both a Critical Incident Stress Debriefing and a tactical debriefing.
-See the Wellness Program Policy for guidance on Critical Incident Stress Debriefings.
+Following an officer-involved shooting or death, the Marin County District Attorney Bureau of Investigations should conduct both a critical incident/stress debriefing and a tactical debriefing.